Insurance Company

 Key Takeaways

-To protect themselves from catastrophic losses (like a massive hurricane wiping out thousands of homes they insure), insurance companies buy their own insurance, known as **reinsurance**.
-A reinsurance company agrees to cover a portion of the primary insurer's losses in exchange for a share of the premiums.
-This allows the primary insurance company to take on more risk than its own capital would otherwise allow.
+To insulate themselves from the danger of a truly catastrophic, localized loss—such as a massive hurricane destroying thousands of homes in a single coastal city—primary insurance companies purchase their own insurance policies, a practice known as reinsurance.
+A reinsurance company acts as a "wholesale" insurer, agreeing to cover a significant portion of the primary insurer's total losses in exchange for a share of the customer premiums.
+This mechanism is essential for the stability of the entire global financial system.
+It allows a primary insurance company to take on much more risk than its own internal capital reserves would otherwise allow, effectively spreading the financial impact of a disaster across a global pool of capital.
+Without the existence of a robust reinsurance market, many primary insurers would be forced to charge much higher premiums or could face immediate bankruptcy following a major natural disaster.

 Real-World Example: Warren Buffett's Perspective